FootprintsForFreedom/FootprintsForFreedomBackend/Sources/AppApi/Documentation.docc/Api/Waypoint/WaypointListInArea.md

-# List waypoints
+# List in area

-Lists all waypoint objects in pages.
+Lists all waypoints in the specified area in pages.

 ## Request

-    GET /api/v1/waypoints
+    GET /api/v1/waypoints/in

-### Optional query parameters
+### Query parameters

+- term **topLeftLatitude**: The top left latitude of the relevant area.
+- term **topLeftLongitude**: The top left longitude of the relevant area.
+- term **bottomRightLatitude**: The bottom right latitude of the relevant area.
+- term **bottomRightLongitude**: The bottom right longitude of the relevant area.
 - term **preferredLanguage**: The language code of the preferred language in which each waypoint object should be returned.
-If the language is available the waypoint will be returned in this language otherwise detail object in the language with the highest priority that is available will be returned.
-Default: The language with the highest priority.
 - term **per**: The amount of items which should be sent per page.
 Default: 10
 - term **page**: The number of the page which should be returned.
 Default: 1